-1 4.2 Developing a stakeholder participation plan
+4.2 Developing a stakeholder participation plan

-- 2 It is a key recommendation to develop a stakeholder participation plan that specifies activities, methods, - 3 timing, roles, responsibilities, reporting and resources required to meet the identified objectives of - 4 stakeholder participation.
-Once engaged, stakeholders should be involved in a review of the initial - 5 stakeholder participation plan to increase the likelihood that it meets its intended purpose and objectives. - 6 It is a key recommendation to publish and disseminate the stakeholder participation plan to stakeholders. - 7 Planning for effective stakeholder participation:
+It is a key recommendation to develop a stakeholder participation plan that specifies activities, methods, timing, roles, responsibilities, reporting and resources required to meet the identified objectives of stakeholder participation.
+Once engaged, stakeholders should be involved in a review of the initial stakeholder participation plan to increase the likelihood that it meets its intended purpose and objectives.
+It is a key recommendation to publish and disseminate the stakeholder participation plan to stakeholders.

+Planning for effective stakeholder participation:

-- Begins at the start of the overall planning process for the policy - Continues actively on an iterative basis, as risks and impacts or new context issues arise, enabling adaptive management - Identifies methods and approaches that are gender-sensitive and socio-culturally appropriate, using languages and terminology that is understandable to stakeholders - Uses or builds on consultation and participation structures and processes already in use in the country that have proven to be effective and legitimate, based on previously reported experiences - Links or integrates with related stakeholder participation processes for other policies - Includes measures to ensure that all participation is free of external manipulation, interference, coercion, discrimination and intimidation. - Ensures that a full range of stakeholders are identified and their differences and barriers to participation are understood (see Chapter 5), multi-stakeholder bodies enable equitable and balanced representation and participation of all stakeholder groups to support decision-making (see Chapter 6), all relevant information is disseminated to stakeholders and publicly accessible in a manner that is timely, understandable and accessible (see Chapter 7), socio-culturally appropriate and gender-sensitive consultations enable effective exchange of information between stakeholders enabling diverse stakeholders to provide input reflecting their needs and interests (see Chapter 8), fair, impartial, accessible and responsive grievance redress mechanisms http://www.ohchr.org/EN/Issues/Business/Pages/WGHRandtransnationalcorporationsandotherbusiness.aspx
+- Begins at the start of the overall planning process for the policy - Continues actively on an iterative basis, as risks and impacts or new context issues arise, enabling adaptive management - Identifies methods and approaches that are gender-sensitive and socio-culturally appropriate, and that address barriers to participation, using concepts, language and terminology that are understandable to stakeholders - Uses or builds on consultation and participation structures and processes already in use in the country that have proven to be effective and legitimate, based on previously reported experiences - Links or integrates with related stakeholder participation processes for other policies - Includes measures to ensure that all participation is free of external manipulation, interference, coercion, discrimination and intimidation. - Ensures that a full range of stakeholders are identified and their differences and barriers to participation are understood (see Chapter 5), multi-stakeholder bodies enable equitable and balanced representation and participation of all stakeholder groups to support decision-making (see Chapter 6), all relevant information is disseminated to stakeholders and publicly accessible in a manner that is timely, understandable and accessible (see Chapter 7), socio-culturally appropriate and gender-sensitive consultations enable effective exchange of information between stakeholders enabling diverse stakeholders to provide input reflecting their needs and interests